mojahidhasan/educationpower_reactjs_nodejs/README.md

   It will run `npm run build` from the client to make an optimized production build and then run the server `node server.js` after that.

   Both commands are needed to run otherwise some data from the server won't load such as course data.

+# Credits

+- The UI design was taken from some random website that I lost the citation.
+I will include them in the future upon finding them.